THJepTheDep/MazClient/README.md

 ## No main Batch file FIX

-If the Main batch file (NOT the API) doesnt exist open Misc and it should be in there somewhere :)
+If the Main batch file (NOT the API) doesnt exist open "Misc" and it should be in there somewhere :)

 # Code: